StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 1. All configuration changes to Payara in this step can be done either on the command line using _asadmin_ commands, or via a browser-based administration console for Payara.
 For simplicity and ease of use, this document explains how to configure Payara using the Payara administration console.

 2. Open a web browser and type **localhost:4848** where _4848_ is the default port for Payara.
 If your instance of Payara has been configured to use another port, use that port instead.

-3. Enter **admin** as the username and **adminadmin** as the _password_ (the Payara default admin credentials).
-Depending on how the Payara admin login credentials are configured, the first page shown might be the login page for the console or might be the console’s home page.

-4. Clicking **Login** opens the console’s home page.
+This opens the FIDO Server launch page.

 ### Configure Thread Pool